 Before I tell you what I’ve discovered I just want to start off by saying I have done a lot of things to help my skin.
-I suffered with acne as a teen and adult.
-I’ve gone to dermatologists, gotten injections, used proactive, read books, light/radiation therapy, vitamin A creme etc. The best benefits I’ve had were from reading a book called the acne prescription by Dr. Perricone.
-Maybe in another blog I’ll tell more about that book but in short, acne is very much connected to what you eat.
+I suffered from acne as a teen and adult.
+I’ve gone to dermatologists, gotten injections, used proactive, read books, light/radiation therapy, vitamin A creme, etc. The best benefits I’ve had were from reading a book called the acne prescription by Dr. Perricone.
+Maybe in another blog, I’ll tell more about that book but in short, acne is very much connected to what you eat.
 If you have acne you might have sensitive skin so throw away all harsh products that will make your skin act up!

 My Ginger History

 It’s been just over a month now and I have a new obsession.
 My friends know when I find something that works I absolutely can’t keep it to myself.
-This level of genuine living often gives me a lot of credibility with my friends but I have been know to later recant things that I once fully endorsed.
+This level of genuine living often gives me a lot of credibility with my friends but I have been known to later recant things that I once fully endorsed.
 My friends always forgive me (I have great friends) and I’m always experimenting.
-This is my disclaimer if you haven’t figured it out by now but in my defence I’ve waited a whole month before writing about this (but I’ve already told a lot of people.)
+This is my disclaimer if you haven’t figured it out by now but in my defense, I’ve waited a whole month before writing about this (but I’ve already told a lot of people.)

 I used the ginger powder and a little water to make a paste for my face.
 It didn’t stick that well but I added a bit more water to help it stay on.
 It was so hot I was afraid I’d do some damage so I looked it up again to see if I could get a chemical burn from it.
 I didn’t see anything too bad so I kept it on but not too long.
 When it was time to rinse it off I was a little nervous I didn’t want to get it in my eyes.
 I tried to use hot water and it felt like my face was burning off so I used cold water and was a bit scared.
 Once the mask was off I inspected my face.
 It was glowing, the area under my eyes appeared a bit tighter even though I was lacking sleep and hydration.

 The mask had felt so good outside of the heat and I couldn’t stop thinking about it.
 I had to try again.
 I tried to blend some ginger into the powder and put it on my hair and face.
-Well this destroyed my bathroom.
+Well, this destroyed my bathroom.
 There were clumps and grains of ginger everywhere and it was falling out of my hair!

-My husband walked it and inquired why it looked like I was smearing baby poo on my hair and face.
+My husband walked it and inquired why it looked like I was smearing baby poop on my hair and face.
 When I smiled and told him what I was doing he slowly backed away and shook his head while mumbling something about experiment number 96 (We’ve come to an understanding).
 I decided to put on a shower cap and have a detox bath with ginger so I threw in some ginger slices and powder and got in.
 You might be wondering at this point why I’m so weird.
-Honestly I can’t tell you, I just truly enjoy doing things like this.
+Honestly, I can’t tell you, I just truly enjoy doing things like this.
 The heat on my scalp and my face seemed to be rising to a new level I had not experienced before.
-I could just imagine the benefits as a I lay there in the bath.
+I could just imagine the benefits as I lay there in the bath.
 My hair was growing longer, my skin was getting purer and my body was detoxing!

 That bath turned out to be a bad idea.
 Only because as I started sweating the ginger started running toward my eyes.
 So I tried to wash my face but the water was too hot so the burning started again.
 I had to turn on cold water and splash my face but I opted to leave the ginger powder in my hair till after my bath.
 When it was all said and done I washed out the powder from my hair.
 I didn’t really like how the powder made my hair feel and ginger grains were still in my hair from my attempts at blending it.
 I had to really clean out the bath and tried to capture the floating ginger pieces…so I’ll never do that again.